George Thomas Montgomery: Episcopal career

-Los Angeles
+Coadjutor Bishop and Bishop of Monterey-Los Angeles

-On January 26, 1894, Montgomery was appointed coadjutor bishop with the right of succession to Francisco Mora y Borrell, the Bishop of Monterey-Los Angeles.
-He was also given the honorary title of titular bishop of Thmuis.
-He received his episcopal consecration on the following April 8 from Archbishop Riordan, with Bishops Jean-Baptiste Brondel and Lawrence Scanlan serving as co-consecrators.
+On January 26, 1894, Pope Leo XIII appointed Montgomery as titular bishop of Thmuis and coadjutor bishop of Monterey-Los Angeles to assist Bishop Francisco Mora y Borrell.Montgomery received his episcopal consecration at St. Mary's Cathedral in Los Angeles on April 8, 1894, from Riordan, with Bishops Jean-Baptiste Brondel and Lawrence Scanlan serving as co-consecrators.

-Montgomery assisted Mora with the management of diocesan affairs until the latter's resignation, becoming the first American-born Bishop of Monterey-Los Angeles on May 6, 1896.
+Montgomery assisted Mora with the management of diocesan affairs until the latter's resignation, becoming the first American-born bishop of Monterey-Los Angeles on May 6, 1896.
 In response to the growing influence of the anti-Catholic American Protective Association in Los Angeles, he organized a branch of the Catholic Truth Society in 1896.

 When it came to more secular issues, Montgomery believed, "If ever the respective rights and duties of labor and capital are to be even properly defined, it must be upon the principles which religion lays down."
 In 1899, he was invited to attend a public address by the socialist political leader Eugene V. Debs.
 During the address, Debs pointed to an American flag over his head and said, "These very stars and stripes, our emblem of liberty, are manufactured in a sweatshop"; when it was Montgomery's turn to speak, the bishop declared, "If that flag was made in a sweatshop, it floats over the freest country on the face of the earth."

-San Francisco
+Coadjutor Archbishop of San Francisco

 On September 17, 1902, Montgomery was appointed coadjutor archbishop of San Francisco, with the right of succession to his former superior Archbishop Riordan, as well as titular archbishop of Axum.

-At the time of the 1906 San Francisco earthquake, Riordan was away on travel and it was Montgomery who led the Archdiocese's immediate response to the disaster and helped extinguish a fire at St. Mary's Cathedral.
+At the time of the 1906 San Francisco earthquake, Riordan was away on travel and it was Montgomery who led the archdiocese's immediate response to the disaster and helped extinguish a fire at St. Mary's Cathedral.
 A few days later, he wrote to his successor in Los Angeles, Thomas James Conaty, to say "I do not know how I have lived through [it]" and to praise the “good humor, the common interest, and forgetfulness of self that are everywhere."

+Death

-Despite a history of poor health, Montgomery died unexpectedly from complications with appendicitis and diabetes on January 10, 1907.
+Montgomery died suddenly from complications from appendicitis and diabetes in San Francisco on January 10, 1907.
 He is buried at Holy Cross Cemetery in Colma, California.